The Lost One: A Life of Peter Lorre

 |

-photo album to me.
-Some pictures were graciously given, others I copied and
+their photo album to me.
+Some pictures were graciously given, others I

-taken by a Fox photographer in 1936-37.
-The fact that they survived his many
+sittings taken by a Fox photographer in 1936-37.
+The fact that they survived

-moves over a period of nearly thirty years told me they held a special interest
+his many moves over a period of nearly thirty years told me they held a

 Peter Lorre calling home?
 Deciding where to live in Los